wp-plugins/jonradio-private-site/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install the *jonradio Private Site* plugin and get it working.

-1. Use "Add Plugin" within the WordPress Admin panel to download and install this plugin from the WordPress.org plugin repository (preferred method).
+1. Use **Add Plugin** within the WordPress Admin panel to download and install this *jonradio Private Site* plugin from the WordPress.org plugin repository (preferred method).
 Or download and unzip this plugin, then upload the `/jonradio-private-site/` directory to your WordPress web site's `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress.
-If you have a WordPress Network ("Multisite"), you can either Network Activate this plugin, or Activate it individually on the sites where you wish to use it.
+1. Activate the *jonradio Private Site* plugin through the **Installed Plugins** Admin panel in WordPress.
+If you have a WordPress Network ("Multisite"), you can either **Network Activate** this plugin, or Activate it individually on the sites where you wish to use it.
-1. Go the Settings page to make the Site Private, and set where the user ends up after logging in.
+1. Go to the plugin's Settings page to make the Site **Private*, and set where the user ends up after logging in: the **Landing Location**.
+1. If you allow Self-Registration, where new Users can set up their own User Name on your WordPress site or Network, you will want to select **Reveal User Registration Page** on the plugin's Settings page.

 == Changelog ==

+= 2.1 =
+* Add a settings checkbox to reveal the Register page for User Self-Registration

 = 2.0 =
 * Add Settings page, specifying Landing Location and turning Private Site off and on